rinat-enikeev/rinat-enikeev.github.io/about.md

 My educational background contains strong maths and physics study in MEPhI (National Research Nuclear University) and relevant Computer Science study in Ufa State Aviation Technical University.

-I'll be glad to answer any of your questions.
+I'll be glad to answer any of your questions (rinat.enikeev@gmail.com).

 Thank you,
 Rinat